If you want to build a video website homepage that stands out, you’ve come to the right place.

 …are a match for what they’ve seen on other platforms.
 Take a look at how The Coaches Voice Academy do this across all of their platforms here:

 This consistency creates a feeling of safety and will convince them to stick around to learn more about your video website.
-Which is where the next element comes into play.
+This is where the next element comes into play.

 2. An Attractive Hero Image

 It’s important to have a high-quality, eye-catching image at the top of your page.
-This will play a big part in the visual branding of your website, and provide context for your site.
+It plays a big role in the visual branding of your website and provides more context for your site.

-I like to think of this as a quick glimpse into your premium content, one that will show your website visitors what’s in store if they convert into customers.
+Think of this as a quick glimpse into your premium content, one that will show your website visitors what’s in store if they convert into paying customers.

-BFUNK uses an image from one of their video dance classes to give visitors a sneak peek at what their premium content looks like.
+BFUNK uses an image from one of their video dance classes to give visitors a sneak peek of what their premium content looks like.

-You can also see how they’ve carefully chosen an energetic image – filled with happy and engaged customers – to give visitors a subconscious positive connection with what they do.
+You can also see how they’ve carefully chosen an energetic image – filled with happy and engaged customers – to give visitors a positive connection to their brand.

 3. An Effective VOD Description

 Your VOD description is the elevator-pitch for your video business.
-It’s all of the text in the area above the fold ( the area people see before they scroll down) on your homepage.
+It’s all of the text in the area people see before they scroll down on your homepage.

 This instantly gives you a sense of what their service does and what you can expect if you stick around to watch their content.
 It attracts the right people, and signals for the rest to leave.